-DAZAP2-regulated AMP expression via Dorsal
+DAZAP2 regulated AMPs expression via dorsal

-The importance of Toll-, IMD-, and JAK/STAT-signaling pathways in AMPs' expression has been widely confirmed in invertebrates (2, 3, 23).
-To test whether DAZAP2 could regulate AMPs expression via these pathways, immunocytochemical staining assays were used to determine the translocation of Dorsal, Relish, and Stat92E from cytoplasm into nuclear in DAZAP2- or GFP-silenced hemocytes after S. aureus or V. parahemolyticus stimulation.
-Results clearly show that Dorsal (Fig. 3A, left), Relish (Fig. 3A, middle), and Stat92E (Fig. 3A, right) were translocated post-bacterial stimulation (both species); however, DAZAP2 only regulated the translocation of Dorsal from the cytoplasm into the nucleus, which demonstrated it may regulate AMPs' expression via the Toll pathway.
-Going one step further, we effectively knocked down Dorsal
+The importance of Toll, IMD, and JAK/STAT signaling pathways in AMPs' expression has been widely confirmed in invertebrates (2,3,23).
+To test whether DAZAP2 could regulate AMPs expression via these pathways, immunocytochemical staining assays were used to determine the translocation of Dorsal.
+Relish, and Stat92E from cytoplasm into nuclear in DAZAP2- or GFP-silenced hemocytes after S. aureus V. parahemolyticus stimulation. or Results clearly show that Dorsal (Fig. 3A left), Relish (Fig. 3A middle), and Stat92E (Fig. 3A right) were translocated post-bacterial stimulation (both species); however, DAZAP2 only regulated the translocation of Dorsal from the cytoplasm into nucleus, which demonstrated it may regulate AMPs' expression via the Toll pathway.
+Going one step further, we effectively knocked down Dorsal expression in hemocytes (Fig. 3B), which revealed the expression levels of AMPs regulated by DAZAP2 were significantly reduced in Dorsal-silenced hemocytes after infection with S. aureus (Fig. 3C) or V. parahemolyticus (Fig. 3D).